-"Community care facility/small means any facility as defined in the Health and Safety Code Section 1502(a), which provides nonmedical care on a 24- hour a day basis to six or less persons including, but not limited to persons with substance abuse illnesses, physically handicapped, mentally impaired, incompetent persons, and abused or neglected children.
+"Community care facility/small means any facility as defined in the Health and Safety Code Section 1502(a), which provides nonmedical care on a 24-hour a day basis to six or less persons including, but not limited to persons with substance abuse illnesses, physically handicapped, mentally impaired, incompetent persons, and abused or neglected children.
 Small community care facility shall be considered a permitted us within all residential zoned districts."

-The R-1, R-2, and R-3 zoning districts permit small community care facilities (serving six or less clients) by-right.
+Pursuant to Sate law, the City permits small community care facilities (serving six or less clients) by-right in all zones where residential uses are permitted.
 Small community care facilities development standards are the same as those required of single-family homes in the same zone.
-There are no spacing requirements between small community care facilities.
+There, there is no constraint on housing for persons with disabilities as the City permits small community care facilities in all residential zones with no spacing requirements between small community care facilities.